 1. How does structure and consistency support student success?

-Structure reduces distractions and enhances students’ ability to engage with course content — especially for students who need extra support.
+Structure reduces distractions and enhances students’ ability to engage with course content.
+That’s how to improve student achievement — especially for students who need extra support.
+And for all that, you can use a student performance system.

 2. Why is it important to identify learning gaps early?

 Addressing issues proactively is critical.
-Schools should use diagnostic assessments and formative evaluations to spot learning gaps before they widen.
+In determining how to improve student achievement, schools should use diagnostic assessments and formative evaluations to spot learning gaps before they widen.

-• Leverage your student information system to analyze grade trends
+- Leverage your student information system to analyze grade trends; this will help in improving academic performance

 3. How can time management help students succeed in academic performance?

 Teaching students time management is a powerful way to help them take ownership of their academic journey.
-Schools can support this through:
+Schools can support this through a student performance system, with:

 4. What role does teacher-student communication play?